HSBNE/hsbne.github.com/admin/membership.md

 ---
-title: Policies
+title: Membership
-layout: default
+layout: admin
 ---

+# Membership

-# Introduction
+## Introduction
 The HSBNE Inc. constitution allows the management committee to create policies around the process of handling new memberships, fees/dues, the admission/rejection of new memberships, terminating memberships and various other minor things.
 This document clarifies various procedures and rules.
 It also documents the executive’s interpretation of the constitution where applicable.

 ## Definitions